South Island School: Prefect Team

-The school has a well-established prefect system in which the Year 12 and Year 13 students are assigned key positions of responsibility to help with the day-to-day operations of the school.
+The school has a prefect system in which the Year 12 and Year 13 students are assigned positions of responsibility to help with the day-to-day operations of the school.
 Serving as chief representatives of the student body is the Head Prefect team, led by the Head Boy and Head Girl.
-The Head Prefect Team is selected through a rigorous process that includes written applications, student and teacher voting, a panel interview, and a final interview with the Principal, Vice Principal, and a School Council member.

 Student Council

 The Student Council is led by two Year 13 heads and consists of representatives ranging from Year 9 to 13.
 The council is split up into six House Councils, which are led by select Year 12 heads who are also part of their House Leadership Team.
-The Council provides the main body for student discussion and represents the student voice in some key developmental decisions.
+The Council provides the main body for student discussion and represents the student voice in some developmental decisions.

 Sustainability Council

 The Sustainability Council, or SusCo in short, are a student group that promotes environmental awareness in South Island School.
 Aside from installing water fountains and recycling bins around the school, they have installed solar panels on the roof of the D Block.
-They have also sold reusable cutlery sets in January 2019 in response to the loss of metal cutlery from the school cafeteria.
-In March, they raised awareness of environmental issues by organising a 'Green Week'.
-During this week, they organised a talk raising awareness about plastic use, served meatless meals in the cafeteria for one day, and conducted a 'Power Down Day' where no electrical devices were allowed to be used.
-In August, they successfully introduced reusable bowls, plates and containers to replace the disposable plates and cups for snacks.
-Currently in 2021, the SusCo team are working towards not only raising awareness regarding environmental issues at school, they are also collaborating to reduce the waste at school.